 Video Presentation at Berkeley Law from Jamila Frone (Office of Attorney Recruitment & Management, U.S. Department of Justice)

-FALL 2016 Honors Program Memo (includes applicants survey results, sample essays & alumni contacts)
+FALL 2021 Honors Program Memo (includes applicants survey results, sample essays & alumni contacts).

 Application Materials, Background Checks, Salary Information & Loan Repayment and Assistance Programs (LRAP)

-This Georgetown University Law Center publication includes tips for constructing resumes and other application materials.
+This website includes tips for constructing resumes and other application materials.